 Why Zero Out Retained Earnings?

 Retained earnings represent the cumulative amount of net income that a company has reinvested in itself rather than distributed to shareholders as dividends.
-While retaining earnings can be a sign of strength, indicating that a company has sufficient funds for investment and growth, there are scenarios where a business might choose to zero out these earnings.
+While retaining earnings can be a sign of strength, indicating that a company has sufficient funds for investment and growth, there are scenarios where a business might choose to zero out these earnings, such as through Zeroing Out Retained Earnings in QuickBooks, to start fresh or reallocate funds.

 Reasons for Zeroing Out Retained Earnings